tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 # Google Colaboratory and GIMPS
 Google offers a service known as [Colaboratory](https://research.google.com/colaboratory/faq.html) (Colab), which allows anyone with an internet connection free access to high-performance TPU, GPU and CPU-powered [Jupyter Notebooks](https://en.wikipedia.org/wiki/Project_Jupyter#Jupyter_Notebook).
 This service can be used to run Distributed Computing projects such as the [Great Internet Mersenne Prime Search](https://www.mersenne.org/) (GIMPS) for free.
-GIMPS can be run on an Nvidia GPU using the [CUDALucas](https://sourceforge.net/projects/cudalucas/) program or a CPU using the [Prime95](https://www.mersenne.org/download/) program.
+GIMPS can be run on some Nvidia, AMD and Intel GPUs using the [GpuOwl](https://github.com/preda/gpuowl) program or a CPU using the [Prime95](https://www.mersenne.org/download/) program.

 This repository contains two Jupyter Notebooks, a “CPU” only notebook (`GoogleColabCPU.ipynb`) and a “GPU and CPU” notebook (`GoogleColabGPU.ipynb`).
-The “CPU” only notebook runs `Prime95`, while the “GPU and CPU” notebook runs both `CUDALucas` and `Prime95` since they can run simultaneously to “crunch” more prime numbers.
+The “CPU” only notebook runs `Prime95`, while the “GPU and CPU” notebook runs both `GpuOwl` and `Prime95` since they can run simultaneously to “crunch” more prime numbers.
+Previous versions of the GPU notebook ran `CUDALucas`.
 Each notebook makes use of Google Drive storage, which is provided to all Google accounts.
 See [here](https://github.com/TPU-Mersenne-Prime-Search/TensorPrime/wiki/Usage-and-Arguments) for a “TPU” only notebook which runs `TensorPrime`.

 ## How to Use